 Aside from resources and certification, the Women’s Chamber also plays an important advocacy role for women’s rights in the business world.
 USWCC was involved in litigation against the SBA for failure to adhere to federally mandated set-asides for women-owned contracts.
 The Women’s Chamber prevailed in their suit and ensured that federal set-asides would continue to help women-owned businesses grow.

 Years before the set-aside litigation, the USWCC supported the Lilly Leadbetter Act, which provided for equal pay for men and women in the workplace.

 NAWBO’s private, membership-based organization focuses on networking amongst members within its 60 national chapters.
 Aside from networking opportunities, NAWBO also provides online educational resources and discounts which can be used for business costs.
 This organization focuses on connecting women in business with each other so they can meet and learn from others with similar entrepreneurial experiences and support each other’s ventures.

-NAWBO memberships are split into six distinct categories ranging from student-level membership to an established, active entrepreneur membership level.
+NAWBO memberships are split into four distinct categories ranging from student-level membership to an established, active entrepreneur membership level.
 Application costs vary by level of membership so you can get involved even if you’re just starting out and have limited resources.
 Interested prospective applicants can find more information about the process and membership levels here.

 The Bottom Line

 Women have been making their mark on the business world for years.
 The number of women-owned businesses continues to grow as female entrepreneurs seek to make their mark.
 Meanwhile, women continue to join the ranks of the STEM industry in record numbers.
 However, women are still fighting an uphill battle for recognition and equal opportunities in the business world.
 These resources can help level the playing field.